prijatelj/dots/README.md

         - vim spell check disabled by default,
     + fzf
     + vim yapf command on current file
+        - yapf selection of code (possibly ALE-ing a portion of code then).
     + vim support for LaTeX and writing.
         - vim spelling / grammar / etc correction.
         - turn off/on clean identing paragraph wrapping?